Star Wars: Dark Times

 Dark Times is a 2006, 33-issue (32 + a 'zero issue') comic book mini-series published by Dark Horse Comics.
-It is part of their 30th-anniversary retooling of its long-running Star Wars series of comics, replacing Republic.
+It was part of their 2006 relaunch of their Star Wars comics line, replacing Republic.

 The first issue was released on November 8, 2006, and is written by Randy Stradley (as Mick Harrison) from a plot by Stradley (as Welles Hartley).

 The series is set in the Star Wars galaxy shortly after the events in Episode III: Revenge of the Sith, and about 19 years before Episode IV: A New Hope.
 The story begins in the days following the events in Purge by John Ostrander.